Learning for Deployment of Robotaxis at Scale

 Bridging Global Knowledge for European Deployments

-The primary goal of the project is to analyze the commercial operations of robotaxis and gather insights from stakeholders involved in these deployments.
-Through interviews, data analysis, and workshops, the project will summarize lessons learned from the public, operators, and municipal administrators in regions where robotaxi fleets are already operational.
+The primary goal of the project was to analyze the commercial operations of robotaxis and gather insights from stakeholders involved in these deployments.
+Through interviews, data analysis, and workshops, the project have summarize lessons learned from the public, operators, and municipal administrators in regions where robotaxi fleets are already operational.
 These insights will be useful when European cities, particularly in Sweden, consider large-scale deployment of automated vehicle fleets.

 Methodology and Dissemination

-This project also serves as the foundation for continued collaboration between partners from Sweden and US within the field of automated mobility solutions for real world use.
+This project also serves as the foundation for continued collaboration between partners from Sweden and the US within the field of automated mobility solutions for real world use.

 As Europe and Sweden move closer to deploying robotaxi fleets, the "Learning for Deployment of Robotaxis at Scale" project will play a role in ensuring these implementations are informed by real-world experiences and lessons learned from early adopters worldwide.